Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="encryption.hostname.verification">true</param>
 ```

-###### encryption.keystore.enabled (Optional)
+##### encryption.keystore.enabled

+_Optional_.
 The parameter specifies whether a key store is enabled or not.
 Can be one of the following:
 - `true`
 - `false`